🧬

 Unique facts and fascinating details

-• They possess one of the most powerful noses in the canine world, capable of tracking game over vast distances.
+• They possess one of the most sensitive noses in the canine world, capable of tracking game over very old trails.

 Frequently Asked Questions